Japanese Dragon Tattoos

 Just like in Chinese folklore, dragons and tigers were believed to govern elemental forces like wind and rain.

-Tigers and dragons can be found in a lot of Azuchi-Momoyama and Edo period artwork, often alongside each other, like in a 16th-century pair of hanging scrolls attributed to Kanō Motonobu.
+Tigers and dragons can be found in a lot of Azuchi-Momoyama and Edo period artwork, often alongside each other.

-Today, the pairing is just as popular, with a lot of tattoos depicting the two beasts engaged in battle with one another.
+Today, the pairing is just as popular, with a lot of tattoos depicting the two beasts engaged in action with one another.

 Japanese Dragon & Phoenix Tattoos